 An innovative product does not sell itself.
 The consumer must be convinced that they “need” this product, which is accomplished through creative marketing.
 For example, new electronics such as tablets and smart phones actually have less capability than computers.
 Therefore, people must buy into the idea that mobile electronics are necessary.
 They must feel the need to be connected and have the ability to reach others on the internet and access the vast pool of data on the web at any time.
 People also want to look cool doing so.
 It not just the ease and portability of new electronics that boost sales, it is also their image.

 Of course, students attending school in 1984 rarely had access to a computer at home.
-The major innovation in 1984 was the mouse driven Macintosh with the graphic user interface; allowing anyone, not just the tech , to use a computer “geeks’ to use it.
+The major innovation in 1984 was the mouse driven Macintosh with the graphic user interface; allowing anyone, not just the tech-smart computer “geeks’ to use it.
 Availability and use of home computers took off rapidly from that point.

 Ironically, 1984 is also the year the word “cyberspace” appeared in William Gibson’s novel, Neuromancer as the idea of an illusionary world of data streaming to humans by intelligent machines.
 And of course 1984 is the title of the famous dystopian novel by George Orwell (pen name of Eric Arthur Blair).